fravij99/fravij99/README.md

 My master thesis is reported on vineyard_detection repository and connected to iGrape project 🍇.

-Now I'm currently working as an UNIMI collaborator to continue my master thesis project.
+Now I'm currently working as an UNIMI research fellow to continue my master thesis project.

 I'm 23 and I like coding, playing volleyball and enjoying nature 🌳.